-After working as a developer for quite some time (over a decade), I’ve recently started to train other developers and teams in ways to improve their front-end development skillsets and processes.
+After working as a developer for quite some time (decades), I’ve recently started to train other developers and teams in ways to improve their front-end development skillsets and processes.

 In other words, it’s something that can AUTOMATICALLY find the dumb mistakes we all make, so you can fix them without thinking.
 It’ll make your code break less and prevent some very confusing problems.